yesnik/mysql-guides/mysql/lock_table.md

 A client session can acquire or release table locks only for itself.
 It cannot acquire or release table locks for other sessions.

-If the session is terminated, either normally or abnormally, MySQL *will release* all the locks implicitly.

 ## Read locks

 Read lock is *shared* lock which prevent a write lock is being acquired but not other read locks.